electrikmilk/jolt/README.md

 php jolt build prod
 ```

 Any of these commands will create a `/build/` directory.
-Using the `jolt build` or `jolt build prod` commands will delete `build/jolt.ts`.